enikuliak/helloworld-spring-app/README.md

-# Basic web application with Spring and Databases
+# Basic web application with Spring, Database, Freemarker and Bootstrap.

 Spring application that has sign up, sign in and basic administration page to list users.